Composite Decking Cost

 So, what is composite decking?

 Composite decking is an artificial material made from wood and plastic fibres held together with a bonding agent.
-The materials are heated and bonded to ensure a sturdy core that outlasts timber for an astounding amount of time.
+The materials are heated and bonded to ensure a sturdy core that is designed to be significantly more durable than standard timber decking.

-The initial outlay for composite decking is a little more expensive than your standard timber material, but it lasts twice as long, making it a far better investment than timber.
+The initial outlay for composite decking is a little more expensive than standard timber material, however, compared to the majority of softwood decking it tends to last much longer and with less maintenance required.

 I'm looking to have 2 sections of our garden decked using composite.
 The first would be 1.5m x 3.5m, and the second 3m x 3m in size.
 The garden is flat.
 Are you able to provide a rough estimate of how much roughly that would cost?